A Distributed Privacy-Preserving Learning Dynamics in General Social Networks: Analysis

 \end{theorem}

-\begin{remarks} In the above theorem, we give the answers to the two questions proposed in Sec.~\ref{sec:intro}.
-It is revealed by \textbf{Theorem}~\ref{thm:main} that, when there are a sufficiently large number of agents engaged in the learning process, there exists a constant upper-bound on the regret of our four-staged algorithm.
-Furthermore, the quantitative trade-off between the number of the agents (thus the communication overhead as shown in Sec.~\ref{ssec:complexity}) and the privacy budget is also revealed in \textbf{Theorem}~\ref{thm:main}. \end{remarks}
+\begin{remark} In the above theorem, we give the answers to the fundamental questions proposed in Sec.~\ref{sec:intro}.
+It is revealed in \textbf{Theorem}~\ref{thm:main} that, when there are a sufficiently large number of agents engaged in our social learning process, there exists a constant upper bound on the regret of our algorithm with finite time horizon, even the experience shared by each agent is perturbed for the purpose of privacy preserving.
+In fact, \textbf{Theorem}~\ref{thm:main} implies a trade-off among the number of the agents (thus the communication overhead as shown in Sec.~\ref{ssec:complexity}), privacy preserving and learning utility.
+In particular, we could have higher learning utility (and thus smaller regret) while guaranteeing the local privacy for each agent, if more agents participate in the social learning process, resulting in higher communication overhead.
+Furthermore, given a certain number of agents participating in the social learning process, if there are more unknown options to learn or less privacy loss is allowed, we have to be content with a sacrifice in learning utility (and thus increased regret).
+We will perform extensive simulations to verify the trade-off later in Sec.~\ref{sec:exp}. \end{remark}